 Hello!
-It is hard to believe that is that time of the year again!
 Here on the farm, summer seems to have flown by and fall will soon be here!
 Either of our Animal Tours or Pumpkin Patch Tour is a wonderful way to celebrate it!
-Tours begin on September 20, 2021 and run through October 31, 2021.
+Tours begin on September 25, 2023 and run through November 4, 2023.
 Some of you have toured our farm in the past; others of you are new to us.
 Please let me take a minute to explain our farm: My husband, John, is a 5th generation farmer here on our farm.
 The farm started in 1863 by his ancestors.
 It is rich with farming history.
 We are a large Animal Farm.
 We grow pumpkins, general grains crops, and hay.
 We are inspected and licensed by USDA-APHIS for our animals.

 We offer 3 Unique Tour Options to Choose From!!